 The Sierra Club of Canada and other concerned professionals are asking Canada’s Department of Fisheries and Oceans Minister Loyola Hearn to reconsider his decisions to dismiss the North Atlantic Right Whale Recovery Implementation Team, a coalition that provides expert advice on habitat, protection, and stewardship for the critically endangered right whale in the Bay of Fundy and elsewhere on Canada’s east coast.

-The Department of Fisheries and Oceans (DFO) has been developing a revised North Atlantic Right Whale Management Plan, but surprised everyone when they effectively fired their Recovery Team; a group of highly qualified and experienced experts representing fishing, shipping, First Nations, conservation groups, and government.
+The Department of Fisheries and Oceans (DFO) published a revised North Atlantic Right Whale Management Plan in 2009, but surprised everyone when they effectively fired their Recovery Team; a group of highly qualified and experienced experts representing fishing, shipping, First Nations, conservation groups, and government.
 For over 8 years, they have contributed to protecting and preserving this highly endangered species.
 In fact, they wrote the first recovery plan for right whales even before the Species at Risk Act existed.

 Gretchen Fitsgerald, Executive Director of Sierra Club Atlantic Chapter commented, “At first it was a rumour on the street, but then we heard from Recovery Team members that they had effectively been discharged at the last meeting in March, 2008 and that DFO was preparing to ‘go it alone’.”